To Greet or Not To Greet in Emails

 Don’t be Cringey

-Without a nice greeting (Hello, Hi, G’Day, Hey) at the beginning of your email, more times than not your content will be perceived as demanding or terse.
+Without a nice greeting (Hello, Hi, G’Day, Hey) at the beginning of your email, your content is more often perceived as demanding or terse.
+We don’t want to come off as rude or bossy, do we?

-There are those that think general writing rules and skills do not come into play with email.
-It’s an informal communication tool, yes, but that doesn’t negate the need for courtesy.
+There are those who believe that general writing rules and skills do not apply to email.
+Just because you are not writing it by hand doesn’t mean you are not writing.
+It’s an informal communication tool, yes, but that doesn’t mean courtesy is unnecessary.
 There is always a need for courtesy.

 Without a greeting: